tvequaud/test-sprint-technology/README.md

 ];
 ```

-#### Sorting
+#### Sortable
-The test talks about "out of order" boarding cards : I assumed it's a translation mistake and you meant "disordered" cardboards ;)
+The test talks about "out of order" boarding cards : I assumed you meant "unordered".
-Usually, input data comes from an API with an index.
-So, default data input is a simple PHP array with disordered boarding cards as you asked.
-Boarding cards are automatically ordered by index within the PHP array.
-So you can simply change the display order by modifying the index aka 'a', 'b', 'c', 'd'.
+Usually, input data comes from an API or a database, with an index.
+So, default data input is a simple PHP array with unsorted boarding cards, then they are automatically ordered by their index with [ksort method](https://github.com/tvequaud/test-sprint-technology/blob/master/api.php#L18).

-#### Input
+#### Input data
 You can also change the data displayed.

 Several transport types are available : AirportBus, Bus, Plane and Train.